 To many, China has a stigma around it for producing undesirable products, however I am proud to say that I both source my fabric and make my shirts in the country that leads the way in hemp fabric research and development.

 Having both the mill and shirtmaker so close to each other, near where the hemp is grown means the supply chain is short, minimising our environmental footprint.
 As for the shipping distance to London - for every shirt sold we offset the carbon by planting a tree.

 When it came to establishing a men's shirt brand in London, there was only one place to go.

-Every Saturday morning I set up my stall at Portobello Road Market and have a brilliant day interacting with the thousands of passers by - many of whom I am now privileged enough to call customers.
+In the early days, I set up my stall at Portobello Road Market, and spent the day interacting with the thousands of passers by - many of whom I am now privileged enough to call my first customers.